More than a dozen states have sued TikTok, saying that it is helping to fuel a mental health crisis among teenagers.

 TikTok Sued for ‘Wreaking Havoc’

-The platform is already battling a law passed by Congress in April that would ban it from the US, unless Chinese parent company Bytedance agreed to a sale.
+The platform is already fighting a law passed by Congress in April that would ban it from the US, unless Chinese parent company Bytedance agreed to a sale.
 “TikTok knows that compulsive use of and other harmful effects of its platform are wreaking havoc on the mental health of millions of American children and teenagers,” said the lawsuit filed in New York on Tuesday.

 TikTok